Note: We only have 10' (3 meters) mats remaining in stock.

 It is significant that, during a putting practice session, one often sees all the putted balls finish up at the same place as the first one.
 Indeed the first putt is an estimation made by the brain during which it has analyzed all the guidance markers in coordination with the making of muscular movement.
 Our brain is an extraordinary computer capable of analyzing in a few thousandths of a second all the data to which it is confronted.

-Below is a brief video overview (in French) of some of the Welling Putts features.
-There are three models to choose from depending on your room size, practice needs and budget.
-The mats are imported from France and are well worth the cost given all the benefits they provide.
+Below is a brief video overview from YouTube of WellPutt's features.
+This mat is imported from France and are well worth the cost given all the benefits they provide. (video by GETS Golf)